How Many Tires Are F1 Teams Allowed?

 In 2001, the manufacturer returned to Formula One, supplying teams such as Williams, Jaguar, Benetton (renamed Renault in 2002), Prost, and Minardi.
 Toyota entered Formula One in 2002 using Michelin tyres, and McLaren followed suit.
 Michelin tyres were uncompetitive at first, but by the 2005 season, they were completely dominant.
 This was partially due to new regulations requiring tyres to withstand the entire race distance (including qualifying), and partially due to the fact that just one major team (Ferrari) used Bridgestones, necessitating much of the development work.
 Michelin, on the other hand, had a lot more testing and race data thanks to the bigger number of teams that used their tyres.

 Michelin’s history with Formula 1 has a stain owing to the 2005 season, where, because of safety concerns, Michelin did not allow the teams it supplied to race during the 2005 United States Grand Prix.
-This led to the souring of the company’s relationship with FIA and since then, more disagreements between the two followed.
+This led to the souring of the company’s relationship with FIA, and more disagreements between the two followed.

 Michelin declared in December 2005 that it would not prolong its engagement in Formula One beyond the 2006 season due to a tense relationship with the sport’s regulatory body.